sviatkh/sviatkh.github.io/index.md

 <embed src="https://sviatkh.github.io/assets/Poster_Khrauk.pdf" type="application/pdf" width="100%" />

 To make easier writing disscusion for diploma I wrote a [code](https://github.com/sviatkh/bioinformatics/blob/main/protein%20properties%20for%20Diploma) which calculates the amino acids composition of peptides.

 For my first programming project, I've decided based on the previous code to create an app ([AminoAcidsCounter](https://aminoacidcounter.streamlit.app/)) which calculates amino acids and then plots the graph using Python's [Streamlit library](https://streamlit.io/).

 The preview of the app:
-To run the app click on https://aminoacidcounter.streamlit.app/

 ![My app AminoAcidCounter](/images/AA_counter.png){:class="img-responsive"}

-To run the app click on [https://aminoacidcounter.streamlit.app/]
+To run the app click on [https://aminoacidcounter.streamlit.app/](https://aminoacidcounter.streamlit.app/)